 Café de Klepel

-Café de Klepel is a cosy, unassuming little French restaurant right by the picturesque Jordaan neighbourhood.
-It serves classic French/Dutch dishes, great cheeses and organic wines, and the service is professional, too.
-Take your parents, take a date, take a colleague – it’s a great spot for any occasion.
+Café de Klepel is a cosy, unassuming little Burgundian restaurant in the picturesque Jordaan neighbourhood.
+It serves classic French bistro dishes, great cheeses and organic wines (with 25 available by the glass), and the service is professional, too.
+Take your parents, take a date, take a colleague – it’s a versatile spot that works well for many an occasion.

 Belhamel*

-The Belhamel is one of those places that’s truly stood the test of time (it’s been run by its current owners since 1998) but I’d lived in Amsterdam for 13 years before I finally made it there for the first time.
-Now, having witnessed its art-deco charm, canal views, romantic ambiance, and of course its classic but excellent French-led food, that seems somewhat unforgivable.
-During my lunchtime visit, I tried Belhamel’s scallop and jumbo shrimps with puff pastry (think vol au vent, but less 80s) and beurre blanc.
-Pair it with a glass of oaky Chardonnay and you’re in classic French heaven.
-Be sure to try their signature white chocolate cheesecake with raspberry coulis, too.
+The Belhamel is one of those restaurants that’s truly stood the test of time (it’s been going strong since 1998) but I’d lived in Amsterdam for 13 years before I finally made it there for the first time.
+Now, having witnessed Belhamel’s art-deco charm, canal views, romantic ambiance, and of course its traditional but excellent French-led food, that seems somewhat unforgivable.
+During my lunchtime visit, I tried the scallop and prawns with puff pastry and beurre blanc (like a vol au vent, but less 80s).
+Pair it with a glass of oaky Chardonnay and you’re in French heaven.
+Be sure to try Belhamel’s signature “petit grand dessert”, too.

 Brasserie Ambassade*

-Up one of the leaf-lined stone stairways on the Herengracht is Brasserie Ambassade – the relatively recent (2015) addition to the boutique Ambassade Hotel (1953).
+Up one of the leaf-lined stone stairways on the Herengracht is Brasserie Ambassade – part of the boutique, canal-side Ambassade Hotel.
 The interior pairs starched white tablecloths and ornate chandeliers on the ceilings with modern art on the walls.
-Here again you’ll find classic French cuisine – it’s not cheap but it’s done well.
-Think escargots gratinated in properly garlicky butter, rich foie gras with tart berry coulis and sweet brioche, flat-iron steak cooked to a perfect medium-rare, crispy confit de canard with gamey duck jus, and even the odd salad for the vegetarians… Prices for the á la carte menu are around the same as the Belhamel, or you can get the three-, four- or five-course lunch menu for a fixed amount.
-Champagne is advisable.
+Here again you’ll find classic French cuisine: escargots gratinated in properly garlicky butter, rich foie gras with tart coulis and sweet brioche, tenderloin steak cooked to a perfect medium-rare, crispy confit de canard with gamey duck jus, and crème brûlée for dessert… Champagne is optional but advisable.

 *Editor’s note: I was invited to eat at Belhamel and Brasserie Ambassade as part of a press trip, which meant I didn’t pay for my meals.
 Obviously I try to be as objective as possible, but I always disclose when I’ve had a freebie.